 Prior to the creation of standardized credit scores, lenders and loan officers would often develop their own "score card" to assess the risk of lending to a particular borrower.
-This score card was based solely on one's credit report and could vary drastically from one lender to the next.
+This score card could vary drastically from one lender to the next.
 The major issue with this original method was that it was based on a loan officer's ability to judge risk, rather than a common set of rules and specific calculations.

 In a word, no. In order to protect revenues, credit reporting agencies will often position their scores as the best or the most predictive.
 In reality, all scores must adhere to similar guidelines to be truly predictive, regardless of the final output number.
 All credit scores are built from the same base set of data and statistical procedures.

-Just as a point of reference, it may be important for you to know what the score rangers are for each of the major reporting agencies.
-While each agency uses internal predictors of certain events (e.g. how likely you are to file bankruptcy), the final credit score is not meant as a probability-meter for any specific event.
-In any case, the higher your score the better, as it is a general gauge of your overall credit worthiness in the eyes of lenders.
+Just as a point of reference, it may be important for you to know what the score ranges are for each of the major scoring systems.
+The higher your score, the better, as it is a general gauge of your overall creditworthiness in the eyes of lenders.

 These complicated facets of credit scores are exactly why we developed Credit Karma.
 By keeping the bureau and credit scoring model consistent, we are hoping to provide consumers with a single, easier-to-follow point of reference on their credit health.
 Best of all, it's always free to check your credit score with us.
-In this way, you can update as often as you want and always have a consistent baseline to better understand how your score is changing and what you can do to make it better.
+In this way, you can access your score as often as you want and always have a consistent baseline to better understand how your score is changing.